Best Valorant players of 2023 – top pros this season

 Demon1 ran through the competition at Valorant Champions 2023.

-Evil Geniuses ace had an incredible run at Valorant Champions 2023 after a surprisingly quiet VCT Masters Tokyo showing.
-Demon1 ran through VCT Americas once he settled into playing on stage during his rookie season but had not shown the same level of performance on the international stage.
+Evil Geniuses’ ace had an incredible run at Valorant Champions 2023 after a surprisingly quiet VCT Masters Tokyo showing.
+Demon1 ran through VCT Americas once he settled into playing on stage during his rookie season, toward the start of the Playoff Stage, but had not shown the same level of performance in his first international event.

 At the Valorant World Championships, he finally got over whatever hump he needed to and went wild on the competition.
 He finished the event with the highest VLR rating, Kill/ Death ratio, Kills Per Round and headshot percentage.
 He was also top five in Average Combat Score and second in Average Damage Per Round.
 Demon1 also recorded the first over 100-kill series against LOUD, notching 101 kills across five maps.